extg/dotfiles/README.md

 ### Making Changes
 - Edit dotfiles in the repository (`~/Workspaces/dotfiles`)
-- Ensure to update `sync-dotfiles.sh` to include the new file in the rsync command while adding **new dotfiles**
+- Ensure to update `scripts/sync-dotfiles.sh` to include the new file in the rsync command while adding **new dotfiles**
-- Run `./sync-dotfiles.sh` to apply changes to your home directory
+- Run `./scripts/sync-dotfiles.sh` to apply changes to your home directory
 - Commit and push changes to keep your repository up to date

 ### Updating Brewfile